Actua Corporation: Incubator

-By December 1999, the stock was trading at over $200 per share.
-Buckley's stake of 10 million shares, or 3.5% of the company and Fox's stake of 12 million shares, or 4.5% of the company, were each worth over $2 billion.
+By December 1999, the stock was trading at over $200 per share, making Buckley and Fox billionaires on paper.
 The company was valued at nearly $60 billion, making it the 3rd largest Internet company by market capitalization behind AOL and Yahoo!.
 By then, the company had invested $300 million in 39 start-ups and had a staff of 29 people to manage and advise those companies.
-Operations were split into two locations with Buckley serving as CEO and working out of the Philadelphia area, while Fox managed West Coast operations in San Francisco.
-Three executives were hired in November to head a new European team.
+In the fourth quarter of 1999, GE Capital sold its shares in the company.
 In December 1999, the company raised over $1 billion in additional capital.
-During its first 9 months as a corporation, it realized only $14.8 million of revenue and lost $6.4 million.
-In 1998, it recorded a profit of $14 million on $3 million of revenue, with the profits coming from sales of companies.
+That month, the company established a European operation, with an office in London.
+With a gain of 2733%, the stock was the best performing initial public offering of 1999.